donoevil-oss/donoevil-oss.github.io/README.md

 * This is has been thrown together quickly - please help improve it!
 * Badges suitable for linking to this page will be added once its a bit more mature.
-* A good logo for this site would be much appreciated. :smile:.
+* A good logo for this site would be much appreciated.
 * [http://donoevil-oss.org](http://donoevil-oss.org) will link to this page once DNS has finished updating ...